 most of the neighbors are clerical support or managers.
 What is wonderful is

-the shear diversity of neighborhoods, allowing you to find the type that fits
+the sheer diversity of neighborhoods, allowing you to find the type that fits

 your lifestyle and aspirations.

-In the W Kemper Rd / Mill Rd neighborhood, 36.3% of the working population is employed in
+In the W Kemper Rd / Mill Rd neighborhood, 37.3% of the working population is employed in

 The second most important occupational group in this neighborhood is

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 28.4% of the residents employed.
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 31.5% of the residents employed.

-Other residents here are employed in manufacturing and laborer occupations
+Other residents here are employed in clerical, assistant, and tech support occupations